Insulin detemir is used on its own or together with other medicines to help treat your diabetes by keeping your blood sugar under control.

 Make sure you know how to store your medicine.
 This medicine may become ineffective if not stored properly.
 If you have problems or do not understand the instructions, ask your doctor or pharmacist.

-Keep away from heat, sunlight and from the reach of children.
+Keep away from heat, light, and from the reach of children.

 Medicines must not be used past the expiry date.